The most beautiful flower in the world, according to artificial intelligence

 Since when has it been cultivated?

-These varieties were developed in the 20th century by the English rose breeder David Austin, who wanted to combine the repeat-blooming ability of modern roses with the shape and fragrance of old garden roses.
-Today, there are more than 200 varieties of English roses, each with a unique touch or fragrance.
+These assortments were created within the 20th century by the English rose breeder David Austin, who needed to combine the repeat-blooming capacity of advanced roses with the shape and scent of ancient cultivate roses.
+Nowadays, there are more than 200 assortments of English roses, each with a one of a kind touch or scent.

 The 10 most beautiful flowers, according to AI